slackapi/node-slack-sdk/docs/_main/getting_started.md

 Go ahead and click "Allow".
 This will install the app on the workspace and generate the token we'll need.

 When you return to the **OAuth & Permissions** page copy the **Bot User OAuth Access Token** (it should begin with `xoxb`).
 Treat this value like a password and keep it safe.
-The Web API uses tokens to to authenticate the requests your app makes.
+The Web API uses tokens to authenticate the requests your app makes.
 In a later step, you'll be asked to use this token in your code.

 ## Set up your local project